frabcus/acts_as_xapian/README.txt

 :test and :production sections are expected.

 The following options are available:
-* base_db_path - specifies the directory, relative to RAILS_ROOT, in which acts_as_xapian stores its DBs
+* base_db_path - specifies the directory, relative to RAILS_ROOT, in which acts_as_xapian stores its
+search index databases.
+Default is the directory xapiandbs within the acts_as_xapian directory.

 g.
 Support
 ==========